Sortino ratio: Definition

-where $R$ is the asset or portfolio average realized return, $T$ is the target or required rate of return for the investment strategy under consideration (originally called the minimum acceptable return MAR), and $DR$ is the target semi-deviation (the square root of target semi-variance), termed downside deviation. $DR$ is expressed in percentages and therefore allows for rankings in the same way as standard deviation.
+where $R$ is the asset or portfolio average annual total return, $T$ is the target or required rate of return for the investment strategy under consideration (originally called the minimum acceptable return MAR), and $DR$ is the target semi-deviation (the square root of target semi-variance), termed downside deviation.

 An intuitive way to view downside risk is the annualized standard deviation of returns below the target.
 Another is the square root of the probability-weighted squared below-target returns.
 The squaring of the below-target returns has the effect of penalizing failures at a quadratic rate.
 This is consistent with observations made on the behavior of individual decision making under uncertainty.